Dhivyabharathi936/Real-Time-Deepfake-Guard-Detecting-synthetic-Audio-and-Video-in-Live-Communication./Readme.md

-he browser extension runs inside meeting tabs (Google Meet, Zoom Web, Teams Web, etc.) and safely observes live WebRTC video after the user has already granted camera/mic access to the site.
+The browser extension runs inside meeting tabs (Google Meet, Zoom Web, Teams Web, etc.) and safely observes live WebRTC video after the user has already granted camera/mic access to the site.
 It:

 Detects live video elements used in calls.